puppeteer/puppeteer/docs/troubleshooting.md

 ## Running Puppeteer in Docker

-Using headless Chrome Linux to run Puppeteer in Docker container can be tricky.
+Getting headless Chrome up and running in Docker can be tricky.
-The bundled version Chromium that Puppeteer installs is missing the necessary shared library dependencies.
+The bundled Chromium that Puppeteer installs is missing the necessary shared library dependencies.

-To fix this, you'll need to install the latest version of Chrome dev in your
+To fix, you'll need to install the missing dependencies and the latest Chromium package in your Dockerfile:
-Dockerfile:

 ```
 FROM node:8-slim